 The term sheet clauses detailed in the rest of the article are therefore generally only going to apply to the class of preferred stock that your investors will be creating upon putting money into your company.

 A 1x liquidation preference means that investors are guaranteed to get 1x of their initial investment back.
 So if your investors put $10 million into your company, and the company gets sold for $11 million, they will receive their entire $10 million back before anyone else.
 A 2x preference would raise this hurdle to $20 million, and so on.

-In each example (the first example being a 1x liquidation preference, and the second example being a 2x liquidation preference), the investor has invested $20 million for a 20 percent post money consideration.
+In each example (the first example being a 1x liquidation preference, and the second example is a 2x liquidation preference), the investor has invested $20 million for a 20% post-money consideration.

-As you can see from the exit values presented on the x-axis, for low value exits, the liquidation preferences give the investor the bulk of the security and relative value, which pulls back returns from common stockholders.
+As you can see from the exit values presented on the x-axis, for low-value exits, the liquidation preferences give the investor the bulk of the security and relative value, which pulls back returns from common shareholders.

 If participating preference stock is issued, the investor receives opportunities for further upside after their liquidation rights have been fulfilled.
-This allows investors to not only reclaim their original investment back via the liquidation rights, but to then share the remaining proceeds on a pro rata basis.
+This allows investors to not only reclaim their original investment back via the liquidation rights but to then share remaining proceeds on a pro rata basis.

 - Full Participation: The most investor-friendly option.
 The investor first receives their liquidation preference and then a pro-rata share of any remaining proceeds.

-- Capped Participation: As per full, but the total return from liquidation and participation rights is capped at a defined multiple.
+- Capped Participation: As per full, but the total return from liquidation and participation rights are capped at a defined multiple.

 - Non-Participating: Most entrepreneur-friendly option.
 The investor must choose between their straight liquidation preference or a pro-rata share of all proceeds.

 The consequences of these terms are that investors can often receive more economic proceeds from an exit than correspond with their actual ownership percentage of the company.
-Only in successful exits with 1x non-participation would the investor receive proceeds (via electing for their pro-rata) in accordance to their ownership stake.
+Only in successful exits with 1x non-participation would an investor receive proceeds (via electing for their pro-rata) in accordance to its actual percentage stake.

-The liquidation preference and participation rights will often be included together within the termsheet.
-Below is a screenshot of the clause in NVCA’s model term sheet template so that you may begin getting accustomed to how it looks.
-Most term sheets will look similar to do this.
+The liquidation preference and participation rights will often be included together within the term sheet.
+Below is the NVCA example of the clause in, so that you may begin getting accustomed to how it looks.

-Example: Below you can see an expansion of the scenario that was introduced in the liquidity preference section.
-In this example, payouts are shown for the different participation rights that the investor could additionally attach to their stock alongside their 1x liquidation preference.
 Evidently, the full participation scenario results in the highest return profile to the investor.
 The capped investor follows a similar trajectory, before maxing out at their $40 million cap (2x).
-For the non-participating investor they first receive their 1x, but after returns of $100 million their payout (and the founder’s returns) will start to correspond with their actual percentage ownership.
+For the non-participating investor they first receive their 1x, but after returns of $100 million, their payout (and the founder’s returns) will start to correspond with their actual percentage ownership.

-In this Q3 2016 report from WSGR, 81 percent of respondents followed non-participation terminology.
+In this report from WSGR, 81% of respondents used founder-friendly non-participation terminology.
 This dropped slightly for up-rounds, where investors will have responded to higher valuation terms by inserting more protection through capped and full participation rights.
 In general, a 1x liquidation preference with no participation is a fair offer for an early stage financing round.

-This is particularly pertinent in down round (lower future valuation) scenarios.
-At this crossroad, a lower future valuation of their stock will not only harm their economic interests, but could also dilute their ownership stake and thus reduce their strategic influence over the company.
+This is particularly pertinent in down round scenarios.
+At this crossroad, a lower future valuation of investor stock will not only harm economic interests but could also dilute ownership stake and thus reduce strategic influence over the company.

 Both methods involve converting the holders’ existing stock into a new allocation to account and compensate for the effects of a down round.
 The difference between the two is that weighted average dilution accounts for both price and the magnitude of the new issuance against the existing capital base.
 Full Ratchet just accounts for the effect of the new price.

-Below is an example of the term sheet wording for anti-dilution provisions, as per the NVCA template:
+Below is an example of the term sheet wording for anti-dilution provisions, as per the NVCA term sheet template:

-To demonstrate a comparison of the effects of each of these methods, a visual summary of their resulting ownership percentage changes can be seen below.
-In these examples, Series A investors have either held no anti-dilution protection or full ratchet/weighted average clauses and have just faced a Series B down round.
-Notice how in the Full Ratchet example, the Series A investor ends up with a higher percentage share in the company.
+To demonstrate a comparison of the effects of the anti-dilution methods, a visual summary of their resulting ownership percentage changes can be seen below, after their inclusion in a theoretical Series A round.
+Notice how in the Full Ratchet example, the Series A investor ends up with a higher percentage share in the company in the next round.

-Note: Series A investors invested $20 million at a $80 million pre-money Series A valuation.
-The proceeding Series B round investor invests $30 million at a $60 million pre-money.
+Note: Series A investors invested 80 million pre-money Series A valuation.
+The proceeding Series B round investor invests 60 million pre-money.

-The WSGR report referenced above shows that the overwhelming majority of investors are now opting for the more egalitarian, broad-based weighted average method.
+The WSGR report referenced previously shows that the overwhelming majority of investors are now opting for the more egalitarian, broad-based weighted average method.
 Retroactive revaluation can also be applied to previous investment rounds, as was seen with Zenefits in 2016

 If dilution protection is being negotiated, unless your company is in a very distressed financial situation, you should strongly argue for broad-based, weighted average dilution coverage.